S-Bolt/Weather-Forecast/README.md

 Search for a City: Type a city name into the search bar and click "Search" to view the current weather and forecast.

-Save a City: Click the "Save" button after searching for a city to add it to the saved searches sidebar.

 View Saved Searches: Click any saved city button to quickly view its weather data.

 ## Technologies Used

-Frontend: HTML, CSS, JavaScript, Bootstrap, jQuery
+Frontend: HTML, CSS, JavaScript, Bootstrap, jQuery , Chart.js

 API: OpenWeatherMap API for real-time weather data